AgentD/diy-linux-guide/crosscc.md

 First of all, the GCC build system needs to know *what* kind of C standard library we are using and *where* to find it.
-For dynamically linked programs, it also needs to know what loaded we are going to use, which is typically also provided by the C standard library.
+For dynamically linked programs, it also needs to know what loader we are going to use, which is typically also provided by the C standard library.
 For more details, you can read this high level overview [how dyncamically linked ELF programs are run](elfstartup.md).